Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the weak-coupling limit

 \section{Lindblad master equation in the weak-coupling limit}

-The formalism described above leads to a relatively simple and compact master equation of Lindblad form in the limit in which the coupling between atomic motion and cavity modes is sufficiently weak [see weak-coupling theory in Fig.~\ref{fig:1}(d)].
-This equation is valid when the intracavity photon number remains close to zero in the laboratory frame.
-In this section, we outline the steps required to explicitly derive the atom-only master equation and quantify its regime of validity.
+The formalism described above leads to a relatively simple and compact master equation of Lindblad form in the limit in which the coupling between atomic motion and cavity modes is sufficiently weak.
+This equation is valid when the intracavity photon number remains close to zero in the laboratory frame, and its regime of validity is qualitatively illustrated in Fig.~\ref{fig:1}(d).
+We highlight that, although a master equation under similar assumptions has been derived in Ref.~\cite{Nimmrichter:2010}, the master equation developed in this section is of Lindblad form and therefore preserves the positivity of the density operator.

+In what follows, we outline the steps required to explicitly derive the atom-only Lindblad master equation and quantify its regime of validity.
 We then benchmark the predictions of the atom-only master equation against those of the optomechanical master equation from which it has been derived.
 To this end, we choose specific parameters for which the cavity-assisted dynamics leads to cooling of the atomic motion.
 Finally, we illustrate the power of the formalism by deriving an analytical description of the cooling dynamics.